 -Fluorine is bonded to potassium so oxygen has to be absorbed to create K2O.

 -For both Li and K only 1/2 of a molecule per input molecule of lepidolite will be yielded.

 -In a complete oxidation firing all of the fluorine will volatilize and none will be in the final glass.
-However in real world conditions none of these is likely to happen completely, and in a reduction firing none may happen at all.
+However in real world conditions neither of these is likely to happen completely, and in a reduction firing neither may happen at all.
 In this case we are assuming it is all LOI.

 Given the above assumptions, an input of LiF.KF.Al2O3.3SiO2 would yield:

 Considering the F as LOI we would have the chemistry quoted here.

 To properly handle a material like this in glaze chemistry fluorine conversion factors have to be employed.

 Lepidolite at Mindat.org